cansnoxd/JPKO-Server/Readme.md

 - change it to "Windows XP (Service Pack 2)"
 - hit "Apply" & "OK".

+# Make sure Extract "Extract HERE" file inside Ebenezer to Ebenezer folder it includes some txt files neededed
+(since they are empty text files i cannot upload as raw form)

 # [Changelog](Changelog.md)

 My database works perfectly if you want another database you can copy tables from mine